-Your Social Security benefits are fully exempt from Connecticut income tax if your required filing status is single or married filing separately and the amount reported on Form CT-1040NR/PY, Line 1, is less than \$75,000, or married filing jointly, qualifying surviving spouse, or head of household and the amount reported on Form CT-1040NR/PY, Line 1, is less than \$100,000.
-If this is the case, enter the amount of federally taxable Social Security benefits reported on federal Form 1040, Line 6b, or federal Form 1040-SR, Line 6b.
+Your Social Security benefits are fully exempt from Connecticut income tax if your required filing status is single or married filing separately and the amount reported on Form CT-1040, Line 1, is less than \$75,000; or married filing jointly, qualifying surviving spouse, or head of household and the amount reported on Form CT-1040, Line 1, is less than \$100,000.
+If this is the case, enter on Line 41 the amount of federally taxable Social Security benefits reported on federal Form 1040, Line 6b, or federal Form 1040-SR, Line 6b.